 Transportation Equity and Environmental Justice Advisory Group (TEEJAG)

-The Transportation Equity and Environmental Justice Advisory Group (TEEJAG), is an advisory body dedicated to providing feedback on current and future research conducted by the Climate Smart Communities Consortium (CSCC).
-Funded by the Strategic Growth Council and led by the UC Davis Institute for Transportation Studies, the CSCC is a multi-university initiative dedicated to leveraging existing knowledge on climate-smart transportation, strategically generating new research, and partnering with community based organizations, non-governmental organizations, government agencies, and the private sectors to apply this knowledge for maximum impact on public policy.
+The Transportation Equity and Environmental Justice Advisory Group (TEEJAG), is an advisory body dedicated to providing feedback on current and future research conducted by the Climate Smart Transportation and Communities Consortium (C-STACC).
+Funded by the Strategic Growth Council and led by the UC Davis Institute for Transportation Studies, the C-STACC is a multi-university initiative dedicated to leveraging existing knowledge on climate-smart transportation, strategically generating new research, and partnering with community based organizations, non-governmental organizations, government agencies, and the private sectors to apply this knowledge for maximum impact on public policy.

 Projects & Partners